Last Updated on March 19, 2021 by Paul Farrell, MRP, JD, PhD

 So, too, a long holiday – and the occasionally four-day weekend.
 Such breaks are essential …

 One more thing, the tougher the circumstance, when breaks are impossible, the more you need a break.”

 – Tom Peters, In Search of Excellence

 Want a simple way to regain your composure, balance and peace of mind during a tense day, maybe right in the middle of a rough meeting – breathe!
-Just ten seconds will do.
+Just ten seconds of relaxing breathing will do.
 Works for me.
 Don’t make a big fuss about it, just breathe and notice what you’re doing.
 And since everyone else in the meeting is breathing, the chances are nobody will pay any attention to you.

 The key is that you’re not just breathing automatically, you’re taking control of your breathing, and paying attention to how you’re breathing.

 Of course, that’s a problem causing stress for most people today – we all breathe, but we’re not really aware of our breathing!
 And under stress, our breathing slows, lessening our intake of oxygen, lowering our effectiveness while increasing the strain on our physiological and psychological system.

 So do it right now, in the middle of the meeting – takes just ten seconds – one deep breath, five seconds on the intake, five on the outtake.
 And while you’re at it, tell yourself something positive, be grateful.
 Then take another ten-second breather.
 And later another.
 Become aware of your breathing.